 The survival of children and men with cancer has increased in recent years thanks to the most effective therapies being discovered to combat this terrible disease.

-That is why, it is very important to be well informed about fertility preservation options, such as semen freezing, before starting cancer treatment.
+That is why it is essential to be well-informed about fertility preservation options, such as semen freezing, before starting cancer treatment.

 Below you have an index with the 7 points we are going to deal with in this article.

 The cure for cancer is the main objective of all professionals and the anti-cancer treatments they use for this, even though they have to assume quite hard side effects to achieve it.